WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. adverb: with great attention to detail; meticulously. 非常注重细节；精心地。

+- mire

+  1. noun: a stretch of swampy or boggy ground.

+     _"acres of land had been reduced to a mire"_

+  2. noun: a situation or state of difficulty, distress, or embarrassment from which it is hard to extricate oneself.

+     _"he has been left to squirm in a mire of new allegations"_

+  3. verb: cause to become stuck in mud.

+     _"sometimes a heavy truck gets mired down"_

+     - cover or spatter with mud.

+       _"the horse waded through the red mud that mired it to its hocks"_

+     - involve someone or something in (a difficult situation).

+       _"the economy is mired in its longest recession since the war"_

 - miserable

   1. adjective: (of a person) wretchedly unhappy or uncomfortable.